 Sigh.

-“The loose tap syndrome” is the term I’ve given to the illness commonly contracted by tenants; primary symptom being the uncontrollable necessity of reporting every bullshit minuscule maintenance issue that a mentally impaired chimp is capable of resolving, let alone a fully grown human idiot.
+“The loose tap syndrome” is the term I’ve given to the illness commonly contracted by tenants.
+Its primary symptom?
+The uncontrollable urge to report every minuscule buller maintenance issue (pardon my French!) – problems that even a mentally impaired chimp is capable of resolving, let alone a fully grown human idiot.
 However, instead of being useful and fixing the problem, the highly inconvenient whimpering-cry for help is opted for.
-Great.
+Great!

-“The loose tap” is an analogy for any small maintenance issue, like a wonky toilet roll holder or a loose door hinge.
-Of course, a loose tap is not only an analogy, but also a prime example of a piffling little problem I’m referring to, and the nature of my most recent experience, hence why the condition has been named after it.
-I’m sure many landlords reading this can relate the problem I’m describing.
+“The loose tap” is an analogy for any small maintenance issue – a wonky toilet roll holder, a loose door hinge, or the like.
+Of course, a loose tap is not just an analogy; it’s also the prime example that inspired the term, based on my most recent experience…

 When my Tenant complained about nothing

 My tenant sent me a text last week, reporting a loose kitchen sink tap, which he required assistance with.
 I assumed he had examined the problem, and then realised it was deeper rooted than simply tightening an easily accessible bolt, and that’s why he felt it necessary to get me involved.
-I had no reason to presume otherwise, because any other possible scenario seemed incomprehensible and plain stupid.
+I had no reason to presume otherwise, because any other possible scenario seemed incomprehensible.

 I was tempted to immediately contact my plumber and swallow the costs of his extortionate call-out and labour fees, because I didn’t think I needed to question my tenant’s competence and complete negligence of my finances.
 I pondered the thought for a few minutes.

 Since I’m a man of extreme integrity and honour, I respect the rules of the land, so I arranged to visit my tenant’s house to assess the problem first-hand, to determine if the problem required the touch of an expert.
-Bear in mind, I’m incredibly delicate and precious, and my plumbing skills are non-existent, so anything beyond tightening a screw would result in a feeble scream for help.
+Bear in mind, my plumbing skills are non-existent, so anything beyond tightening a screw would result in a scream for help.

 Turned out, the problem wasn’t deeper rooted than simply tightening an easily accessible bolt *palm-face*

-But, before I left, I asked my tenant in a lighthearted tone, “did you even check to see what the problem was?”, he replied, “No, I didn’t want to make it worse hehe”
+An urge of mine gets the better of me before I leave: I ask, politely, “did you even check to see what the problem was?”, he replied, “No, I didn’t want to make it worse hehe”

-OPENING THE UNIT DOORS AND USING YOUR EYES TO SEE WHAT THE PROBLEM IS WILL NOT MAKE ANYTHING WORSE, YOU COMPLETE AND UTTER DIP-SHIT
+OPENING THE UNIT DOORS AND USING YOUR EYES TO SEE WHAT THE PROBLEM IS WILL NOT MAKE ANYTHING WORSE, IDIOT!!

 Of course, the pathetic reality was somewhat different.

-I bit my tongue, shook his wanking-hand and wished him a pleasant evening.
+I bit my tongue, shook his hand, and wished him a pleasant evening.
 At least he was a happy bunny.
-I’ve come to realise that that’s actually what a lot of being a landlord is about: biting my tongue and then masturbating about my tenant’s demise.

 Thankfully, my complete lack of faith in my tenant had paid off.
-If I had gone against my better judgement and given the douche an ounce of credibility, I would have shelled out £50+ on a plumber to tighten a bolt.
+If I had gone against my better judgement and given him an ounce of credibility, I would have shelled out £80+ on a plumber to tighten a bolt.

-To give you some perspective on the overall scenario, my tenant is a 40-something I.T technician.
-Granted, we’ve established he’s a lazy, inconsiderate asshole, but he’s not stupid, and I’m sure diagnosing a loose bolt and fixing the problem is within his limited capabilities.
-If the problem was reported by a 90 year old lady that was immobile, bed-bound, and prone to uncontrollably shitting herself, then it would have been a different situation altogether, and I wouldn’t have held any resentment.
-I’m not a monster after all.
+To give you some perspective on the overall scenario: my tenant is a 40-something I.T technician.
+Granted, we’ve established he’s a lazy, inconsiderate buffoon, but he’s not stupid.
+I’m confident that diagnosing a loose bolt and fixing the problem is well within his limited capabilities.

 Another day, another loose tap!